flapjs/FLAPJS-WebApp/DEPENDENCIES.md

 - Removes unused files from Webpack in the output directory.

 ## copy-webpack-plugin
-- Copies static resource files to the dist folder.
+- Copies static resource files to the build folder.
 - https://github.com/webpack-contrib/copy-webpack-plugin

 > **SETUP:**